 These numbers are shocking.

-While it is true that overhauling the welfare system and implementing genuine welfare reform is no easy task, the current president has shown a willingness to try.
+While it is true that overhauling the welfare system and implementing genuine welfare reform is not an easy task, at least the current president has shown a willingness to try.

 As a former real-estate tycoon, President Trump understands the value of hard work.